 Bitterroot's North Brenda property is located 50 km southeast of Merritt and 40 km west of Kelowna in southwestern British Columbia.
-North Brenda has the potential to host high-grade gold-silver deposits in the Pennask batholith and Tertiary intrusions.
+North Brenda has the potential to host Carbonate Replacement Deposits (CRD) in Nicola Group carbonate rocks which have been intruded by several ages of granitic stocks and sills.

-Drill-testing of the Plateau Zone is planned in late 2017, following receipt of permits.
+Drill-testing of the Summit Zone is planned in the summer of 2019, following receipt of permits.

 The North Brenda property has excellent infrastructure, with many new logging roads and cut blocks providing access across the relatively gentle topography.
 In addition, a four-lane highway and major power line cross the southern portion of the North Brenda claims.